alikant/alikant/README.md

 ### Hi there 👋

+I'm Ali, and I study Economics at Uni Bonn.
+My main focus is on Econometrics and Statistics since I am interested in data analysis to quantify the real-world phenomena.
+I enjoy working with R and Python.
+I want to delve into Economics with a quantitative approach :)

 <!--
 **alikant/alikant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.